Common Ground Project Food Hub

 Youth

 A component of the partnership with VicHealth is the employment of two Youth Team Members in the Food Hub.
-This will give two young people aged between 18 and 25 who have diverse lived experiences an opportunity to be positive leaders and changemakers in the local food system.
+This will give four young people aged between 18 and 25 over two years, who have diverse lived experiences an opportunity to be positive leaders and change makers in the local food system.
 Through designing and operating a resilient and localised food system model, the two young people have the opportunity to work across all the operations of the Food Hub.
 This includes harvest, packing, logistics, systems and technology, market set-up, customer sales, producer liaison, marketing, workshops and more.
 They are engaged in training and networks through VicHealth where they can voice ideas and challenges, with the intention of advocating for a better food system within the Food Hub and their wider local community.

 Community